We can start the Rosary by reciting the “Apostles Creed” followed by the “Our Father”, three “Hail Mary’s” and the “Glory Be”.

 From His youth Jesus “grew in Wisdom” (see Luke 2; 52) of the Holy Spirit up until He received the fullness of the Holy Spirit at His Baptism.
 He then went into the wilderness to be tested and perhaps also to pray for His mission and His future disciples and followers.
 Mark (1, 14 -15) says, “after John was arrested, Jesus came into Galilee, preaching the gospel of God, and saying, “The time is fulfilled and the kingdom of God is at hand; repent and believe the gospel”.
 The word Gospel means “GoodNews” and the Good News is that the Heart of Jesus burns with Infinite Love for every Human being on the Earth and He Loves and wants to save the Good and the evil equally.

-One of the first people Jesus meets in His public ministry is the Samaritan woman who He meets at Jacob's well at the sixth hour.
+One of the first people Jesus meets in His public ministry is the Samaritan woman who He meets at Jacob’s well at the sixth hour.
+I would not be surprised if there was a tree at this well because in this story we have Jesus the New Adam asking a great sinner Woman to give Him physical nourishment which reminds me of Adam and Eve but it is He who wants to give her the spiritual nourishment of His Holy Spirit.
 Their conversation turns to her five past husbands and Jesus tells her that the sixth one she now has is not hers.
-Jesus the New Adam wants to be the spouse of her soul and ours for eternity.
-This mystery woman is referred to as " Woman" in this incident and perhaps she is a symbol of Eve who is now being called with her "husband" ( See John 4: 16, "Call your husband" may be a reference to Adam ) from the thirsty wilderness to the Eternal Life giving waters of Jesus' Heart.
-Jesus reveals His identity as the Messiah or Saviour to this Woman.
-This whole incident is like a meeting of Jesus with Eve who He then tells to call Adam because He has come to satisify their thirst for Eternal Life.
+Jesus the New Adam wants to be the spouse of both her soul and ours for eternity.
+This mystery woman is referred to as “ Woman” in this incident and perhaps she is a symbol of Eve who is now being called with her “husband” (See John 4: 16, “Call your husband” may be a reference to Adam) from the thirsty wilderness to the Eternal Life giving waters of Jesus’ Heart.
+Jesus reveals His identity as the Messiah and Saviour to this Woman.
+This whole incident is as if Jesus was meeting Eve who He then tells to call Adam because He has come to satisify their thirst for Eternal Life.
 Scripture scholars believe she is a symbol of the Samaritan people as a whole who in the past began to worship other Gods apart from the true God of the Jews.
 Perhaps Jesus as the New Adam is showing again that He is the Heavenly Bridegroom of His Church the New Eve and that He wants all people to be gathered together into the Church.
-He wants to give us all the "Water of eternal Life" which is His Spirit.
+He wants to give us all the “Water of eternal Life” which is His Spirit.
 For three years by the power of the Holy Spirit Jesus preached about the kingdom, cured the sick, performed many miracles including raising the dead and casting out devils.
 By all His signs and preaching He was preparing men to become members of His Spouse the New Eve (the Church).
-Jesus always prayed to the Father to perform the signs and wonders He did in His life and we know the Father sent the Holy Spirit to perform most if not all of them or in some few cases maybe the Holy Spirit authorised Angels to do the work but using His graces .
-Jesus the New Adam to some degree left His Divinity in Heaven and remained just a "Son of Adam" or the "Son of Man" as He often referred to Himself.
+Jesus always prayed to the Father to perform the signs and wonders He did in His life and we know the Father sent the Holy Spirit to perform most if not all of them or in some few cases maybe the Holy Spirit authorised Angels to do the work but using His graces.
+Jesus the New Adam to some degree left His Divinity in Heaven and remained just a “Son of Adam” or the “Son of Man” as He often referred to Himself.
 Perhaps the only miracle He worked by His own Divine Nature was when the Trinity raised Him from the dead on Easter Sunday.